hieuimba/Lichess-Spark-DataPipeline/README.md

 2.3.
 Assign the Metastore to Your Workspace:

-- After creating or selecting an existing Metastore, you'll see an option to assign it to your workspace
+- After creating or selecting an existing Metastore, you'll see an option to assign it to your workspace in the next screen
 - Select your workspace and confirm the assignment.

 Note: A Metastore is a top-level container that's required by Databricks to manage your data sources so by assigning a Metastore, you're essentially enabling Unity Catalog functionality for your workspace.